Minnesota Reverse Mortgages

 A reverse mortgage may be leveraged as a home equity tool to live more comfortably in Minnesota.

 Use the interactive map or the state selector to find more reverse mortgage information about your state.

 Please select your state below to see more information.

-Eligible borrowers may qualify for a reverse mortgage provided that they own substantial equity and meet all other criteria.
+Yes, so long as you own substantial equity and meet all other criteria.
 The funds obtained in loan proceeds will be used to pay off the existing mortgage at the time of closing.

 When does the loan have to be paid back?

 A reverse mortgage becomes due and payable after a maturation event occurs, such as selling the home or the borrower passing.
 You could also have to repay the loan if you fall behind on property taxes or do not maintain the property’s condition.

 How are reverse mortgages calculated in MN?

 The potential size of a reverse mortgage loan is based on the age of the youngest borrower, the appraised property value, and the current interest rates.

 Contact us with any other questions you have and learn how we may be able to help you live better with a reverse mortgage loan from GoodLife®.